MajickTek/GenericMultiplayerConnector/readme.md

 	game.dataReceivedByTCP(int fromplayerid, int code, int value);
 ```

+The following functions are not required to be used, but if the winner of your game is either the last player standing or the firstv player to reach a certain point, the server will keep track of this for you if you use these functions.

-Damn, I've been killed in the game
+Damn, I've been killed in the game.
+(If there's only one player left, they will be declared the winner).
 ```java
 	connector.sendOutOfGame();
 ```